Image-to-Image Translation with Disentangled Latent Vectors for Face Editing: Experiments

 We extensively compare our results with other end-to-end image translation methods.
 In Setting I, as given in Table \ref{table:results_setA}, we compare with SDIT \cite{wang2019sdit}, StarGANv2 \cite{starganv2}, Elegant \cite{xiao2018elegant}, and HiSD \cite{li2021image} models.
 Among these methods, HiSD learns a hierarchical style disentanglement, whereas StarGANv2 learns a mixed style code.
 Therefore StarGANv2, when translating images, also edits other attributes and does not strictly preserve the identity.
 HiSD achieves disentangled style edits.
 However, HiSD learns feature-based local translators, an approach known to be successful on local edits, e.g. bangs, and their model is trained for bangs, eyeglasses, and hair color attributes.
 VecGAN achieves significantly better quantitative results than HiSD both in latent-guided and reference-guided evaluations, even though they are compared on a local edit task.
-We further achieve improvements with disentanglement loss.
-We also observe with the disentanglement loss, the training becomes more stable.
-With attention-based skip connections, both latent and reference-based FID scores improve further.
+We further achieve improvements with VecGAN++.

 Fig. \ref{fig:hisd_comp} shows reference-guided results of our final model, VecGAN++, VecGAN, and HiSD.
 As shown in Fig. \ref{fig:hisd_comp}, methods achieve attribute disentanglement, they do not change any other attribute of the image than the bangs tag.
 VecGAN++ achieves better edit quality compared to VecGAN.
 It is important to note that, HiSD learns feature-based local translators, which is a successful approach on local edits, e.g. bangs, eyeglasses, and hair color but not smile, age, or gender.
 Our method achieves comparable visual and better quantitative results than HiSD on this local task and can also achieve global edits.